 Learning outcomes in the course

-Have basic knowledge of major political ideologies and differentiate between them;
+- has basic knowledge of major political ideologies and differentiate between them;

-Name main theorists and philosophers who can be associated with a specific ideology;
+- can name main theorists and philosophers who can be associated with a specific ideology;

-Analyze the role of the state according to specific political ideological viewpoints.
+- can analyze the role of the state according to specific political ideological viewpoints.